Coming and Going

 Can I rideshare or carpool to the playa?
 Why yes you can.
 Visit our rideshare board to post a ride to offer, or needed.

 I'm flying into Reno from out of town.
 How do I get to the playa from there?
 People have been crazy enough to take cabs from the Reno Airport.
 If you do that, at least find other Burners lurking around the airport to share the ride.
 Many people rent cars.
 You can also jump on the rideshare board to post a ride needed from the Reno airport on the day you land.
 It works!
 You can also do the same for getting back to the airport after the event, but if you don't meet at least a dozen people during the event who are heading to Reno and are willing to take you along, you weren't paying attention.
+We also operate a Burner Express bus service from Reno.

 Are there buses that go to the playa?
 The last we checked, MUNI doesn't have a bus line that goes out to the playa.
 Luckily, the Green Tortoise heads up to the playa every year with a biodiesel bus full of socially conscious travelers, and you can climb aboard and share the ride.
+You should also check into our Burner Express bus service from Reno and San Francisco.

 What is the deal with biodiesel?
 Biodiesel is a fuel for engines that's made without petroleum (you know, that nasty black oil that everyone's always fighting over), so it burns "clean", with little or none of the smoggy, smelly emissions we're used to.
 It's generally made from vegetable oil or animal fat, like leftover French fry oil, or soy oil.
 It's a cheap, clean-burning alternative to fossil fuels that can be used in any diesel engine.